-Plastic handle toothbrushes will be removed.
+Plastic handle toothbrushes have been removed and replaced with bamboo.
 There is currently not an alternative available to replace plastic toothpaste tubes but finding a suitable solution will remain a key focus.

 13. Guest dry cleaning bags

-Hotel staff will no longer collect guest laundry in plastic bags.
-These will be replaced with a fabric alternative using natural materials such as cotton or jute.
+Hotel staff no longer collect guest laundry in plastic bags.
+These have been replaced with a fabric alternative using natural materials such as cotton or jute.

-We will no longer place sanitised remote controls in plastic bags.
-A paper wrap (using recycled paper) will be used instead to inform guests the remote has been sanitised.
+We no longer place sanitised remote controls in plastic bags.
+A paper wrap (using recycled paper) is used instead to inform guests the remote has been sanitised.